burcakotlu/JOA/docs/overview.rst

 JOA utilizes "Segment Tree" to find overlapping intervals.
 JOA also proposes a novel composite data structure "Indexed Segment Tree Forest" as an alternative to segment tree.
-We show that while the application is being run, indexed segment tree forest reduces the search time.
+We show that while the application is being run, indexed segment tree forest reduces the query time on average.

 JOA can be run using its GUI or on command line.